stefankeys/OtakingHugo/content/anime/eve-no-jikan.md

 You could say that _Eve_ indirectly provides an answer by ignoring these issues implying that **a.** If androids are really superior to human beings it doesn't really matter that human beings will go extinct, so let's only make sure it is a peaceful and gentle extinction, or **b.** If androids and human beings really understand each other, then it doesn't really matter who is the very best because being the best is not the only reason to live or to be allowed to live or to do stuff. **c.** Bionics and the likes may even the playing field.

-There is little evidence for **a**, as for **c** there are bionics introduced at the very end but again they don't really say anything about it other than as a way to provide prostethics for people. **b** probably is the answer, or at least it can be extrapolated from the highschooler protagonist's backstory a bit.
+There is little evidence for **a**, as for **c** there are bionics introduced at the very end but again they don't really say anything about it other than as a way to provide prostethics for people. **b** probably is the answer, or at least it can be extrapolated from the highschooler protypeonist's backstory a bit.
 He used to be a good piano player a few years ago but then a robot was able to beat him in a music competition whereby he lost all interest in music.
 He then later decides to say _fuck it_ and decides to play the piano again because he loves to do so even if there are machines who are better than him.

 Maybe the reason that I am indifferent to the prospect of machines being better at doing stuff than human beings is that most likely there are already other human beings who are more talented than you are or that you could ever be but that is not a reason not to do something if you actually like it.
 I think that most people already have to live with the fact that they are not the very best at something, that they are not prodigies or geniuses.